awilmoth/chainlink-node-cloudformation/README.md

 ### parameters.json

-ETHNetwork - r for Rinkeby, m for Mainnet
+ETHNetwork - r for Rinkeby, m for Mainnet.
-EthURL - Your wss:// URL
+EthURL - Your wss:// URL.
-Email - Email for GUI Login
+Email - Email for GUI Login.
 Guipass - Password for GUI.
-Must be at least 8 characters
+Must be at least 8 characters.

 # Accessing the Private Key